 • Urine tests

-At CCL, patients with pancreatic cancer are treated by a specialist multidisciplinary team.
+Patients with pancreatic cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 The treatment of pancreatic cancer depends on how much the cancer has spread, and your general fitness.
 Treatment could include:

 • Surgery, where the affected area is removed